sarunas-k/health-table/README.md

 4. Flat data in row as input
 5. Responds to screen size
 6. Show popup when "more" is clicked
+7. First and last columns stay fixed to sides
 ```